 Our goal is to automate various aspects of detection and diagnosis of disease.
 Artificial Intelligence offers the possibility of providing both detections and diagnoses which are more accurate and consistent than those provided by doctors.
-This research is the core focus of the group of scientists I lead at Google Research; as a result, the precise nature of the work is currently confidential, and cannot yet be shared.
-(This will likely change in the very near future.)
-Separately, I have published academic research on the use of weak supervision, which will allow for better scaling (cheaper annotation) of AI-based medical efforts; as well as the integration of ordinary differential equation modelling into deep learning pipelines to improve EKG classification
+This research is the core focus of the group of scientists I lead at Google Research; we have focused primarily on applications in endoscopy and minimally invasive surgery.
+Separately, I have published academic research on the use of weak supervision, which will allow for better scaling (cheaper annotation) of AI-based medical efforts; as well as the integration of ordinary differential equation modelling into deep learning pipelines to improve EKG classification.

 Computer Vision and Artificial Intelligence

 I continue to work in the more traditional fields of computer vision and artificial intelligence.
 Recent work has focused on transfer learning, noisy labels, unsupervised learning, and image dehazing.
 While I’m currently most interested in using deep learning techniques for the above mentioned applications (advanced imaging modalities, automated medicine, and quantum mechanics), I still retain an interest in the mathematical foundations and basic techniques of AI as well.